squared-studio/SkillVerse/SystemVerilog/chapter_00011.md

 3. Use the interface in a consumer module to display the data.
 4. Define modports for the interface to specify signal directions for the producer and consumer modules.

-## Conclusion
-Interfaces in SystemVerilog provide a powerful way to simplify the connection and communication between modules.
-Understanding how to define and use interfaces is essential for creating modular and maintainable designs.